aws-samples/serverless-patterns/fargate-eventbridge-serverless/README.md

     git clone https://github.com/aws-samples/serverless-patterns
     ```

-1. Change directory to the fargate-eventbridge pattern directory:
+1. Change directory to the pattern directory:

     ``` sh
-    cd serverless-patterns/fargate-eventbridge-serverless
+    cd fargate-eventbridge-serverless
     ```

 1. Open Docker Desktop and keep it running in the background.